 Links to resources for the latest ICD guidelines and MRA resources are available online at medicaplans.com.

-The American Medical Association (AMA) and the CMS update procedure codes quarterly, with the largest volume effective January 1 of each year.
-CPT and HCPCS codes may be added, deleted, or revised to reflect changes in healthcare and medical practices.
+The American Medical Association (AMA) and CMS update procedure codes quarterly, with the largest volume effective January 1 of each year.
+CPT and HCPCS codes may be added, deleted, or revised to reflect changes in health care and medical practices.

 If you submit your claim with an invalid or deleted procedure code, we will deny or return it.
 A valid procedure code is required for claims processing.

-We encourage you to access CPT, HCPCS and ICD-10 coding resources and materials at the American Medical Association website at ama-assn.org, or from another vendor.
+We encourage you to access CPT, HCPCS and ICD-10 coding resources and materials at the AMA’s website at ama-assn.org, or from another vendor.